p-org/peasy-ide-vscode/Docs/docs/installingPeasy.md

 **Installing VS Code**

-Follow the [VS Code](https://code.visualstudio.com/docs) documentation to download and install VS Code based on the platform you are using
+Follow the [VS Code](https://code.visualstudio.com/docs) documentation to download and install VS Code (version >= 1.78.0) based on the platform you are using

 ??? note "Make sure that you installed the right version of VS Code (i.e., version >= 1.78.0)"